zwingthomas/Jenkins/README.md

 Edit will decrypt the ansible credentials in memory to allow you to update the file.

+Finally, you have to create a terraform.tfvars under ./terraform/vault:

+project_id         = "XXXXXXXXX-XXXX-XXXXXX"
+region             = "us-central1"
+zone               = "us-central1-a"

 ### Also important
 Register a domain and replace the APPLICATION_URL in your fork of the TEXT2SITE repository with your domain.